 My favorite books for new readers

 I have a little bit of an obsession with first-reader books.
 There are so many options out there, but I struggled a lot to find books that were true phonics readers.
-There are many books labeled phonics readers that are full of words that were not really phonetic.
+There are many books labeled phonics readers that are full of words that are not really phonetic.
 Especially at the very beginning, my kids found that so frustrating!

 This is a list of my very favorite phonics books and first-chapter books that I have used with my kids.
-I consistently go back to these as each of my kids reach this level.
+I consistently go back to these as each of my kids reaches this level.
 If you are interested in any of the books and want to actually see what they’re like, Amazon has a look-inside feature for many of them.
-I like to read a few pages to get a feel for a kid’s book before buying it, so I love when that is available.
+I like to read a few pages to get a feel for a kid’s book before buying it, so I love it when that is available.